nagyistge/meetme/README.md

 # Meetme Source

-This repository based on the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html),
+This repository is based on the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html),